 Helpful tips

 - Do not arrange the potatoes up to the top of the baking dish.
-Leave enough space because the cream and the cheese will be bubbling on the sides while baking.
+Leave enough space because the cream and the cheese will bubble on the sides while baking.

-- If you are going to increase this recipe, bear in mind that you also must adjust the cooking time, especially if the layer of potatoes is thicker — you need to bake it for at least an hour.
+- If you are going to increase this recipe, bear in mind that you also must adjust the cooking time, especially if the layer of potato slices is thicker — you need to bake it for at least an hour.

-- Do not hesitate to cover the top with aluminum foil if you think it’s getting too dark too soon.
+- Do not hesitate to cover the top of your kartoffelgratin with aluminum foil if you think it’s getting too dark too soon.

 Recipe variation

 - Light cream.
-You can use half milk and half cream if you want a lighter cream instead.
+You can use half milk and half cream for a lighter kartoffelgratin sauce.

 - Dried herbs.
 If you only have dried thyme, you can also use that as an alternative; a quarter of a teaspoon should suffice.

 - Other cheese.
-Gruyere is an excellent alternative to Emmental — essentially, any type of Alpine cheese will be great for this kartoffelgratin recipe.
+Gruyere is an excellent alternative to Emmental — essentially, any type of Alpine cheese will be great for this German scalloped potatoes recipe.

 Yes.

-Just wait for it to cool down, wrap it tightly, and place it in a container for more extended storage in the freezer.
+Just wait for your German scalloped potatoes to cool down, wrap it tightly, and place it in a container for extended storage in the freezer.

-It needs to be as close as possible to room temperature before placing it in the oven for reheating.
+It must be as close as possible to room temperature before being placed in the oven for reheating.

 So, if it’s frozen, move it to the refrigerator the night before to start thawing.